-State law requires that municipalities manage solid waste within their jurisdiction in conformance with the Setate Seolid Wwaste Mmanagement Pelan (now referred to as Materials Management Plan or MMP).
-Each municipality, either as an individual town or through a solid waste district or alliance, must adopt a Seolid Wwaste Limplementation Pelan (SWIP) that is in conformance with the MMP.
+State law requires that municipalities manage solid waste within their jurisdiction in conformance with the State Solid Waste Management Plan (now referred to as Materials Management Plan or MMP).
+Each municipality, either as an individual town or through a solid waste district or alliance, must adopt a Solid Waste Implementation Plan (SWIP) that is in conformance with the MMP.
 All towns, solid waste districts and alliances are collectively referred to as Solid Waste Management Entities (SWMEs).

-All SWIPs must address all of the requirements outlined in 24 V.S.A. § 2202a, which are listed below.
+All SWIPs must address all requirements outlined in 24 V.S.A. § 2202a, which are listed below.
 Existing SWIPs, adopted in conformance with the 2014 State Materials Management Plan, will have to be revised to conform to this 2019 MMP.

-To make the SWIP drafting process as easy as possible, ANR the Agency created the SWIP Template (Appendix A) that requires no specific expertise to fill out.
-ANR Solid Waste Program staff are available to guide and assist towns, districts, and alliances SWMEs with SWIP drafting.
+To make the SWIP drafting process as easy as possible, ANR created a SWIP Template that requires no specific expertise to fill out.
+ANR Solid Waste Program staff are available to guide and assist SWMEs with SWIP drafting.